jruizluque/godot-docs/tutorials/math/vector_math.rst

     A \cdot B = A_{x}B_{x} + A_{y}B_{y}

-However, in most cases it is easiest to use the built-in method.
+However, in most cases it is easier to use the built-in method.
 Note that the order of the two vectors does not matter:

 ::